 Each day of class (test days not included) will be worth 5 points of class participation credit.
-Class participation points will be earned by responding with your ResponseCard to questions that I ask during my

-PowerPoint presentations.
-These questions will consist of (but are not necessarily limited to) "Voting Opportunities" and "YouPredict Opportunities."
+Class participation points will be earned by responding with your QT2 device to questions that I ask during my PowerPoint presentations.
+These questions will consist of (but are not necessarily limited to) "Voting Opportunities," "YouPredict Opportunities," and practice problems.
 I reserve the right to introduce ways in addition to these to earn class participation credit.
-To earn full class participation credit for a class period, you need to respond using your ResponseCard to ALL response questions asked in class, even times when I ask you to respond again after talking to a neighbour.
+To earn full class participation credit for a class period, you need to respond using your QT2 clicker to ALL response questions asked in class, even times when I ask you to respond again after talking to a neighbour.
 Partial class participation credit will be awarded only under special circumstances, and at my discretion.
 You DO NOT have to answer response questions correctly in order to get full participation credit: you just have to attempt them.
-It is in your best interest to do your best to get the correct answer, though, so don't just randomly hit a button when a question comes up.
+It is in your best interest to do your best to get the correct answer, though, so don't just randomly hit buttons when a question comes up.
 Give questions your best go.

-You MUST be present in class responding with your ResponseCard in order to receive class participation credit.
+You MUST be present in class responding with your QT2 device in order to receive class participation credit.
 Thus, I am expecting you to attend all scheduled classes for the entire scheduled time.
 I do understand that on occasion something unforeseen will pop up and prevent you from attending class; therefore, at the end of the term I will drop three days of class participation points.
 Any additional unexcused absences will result in ZERO class participation points for those dates.
 If you miss class due to an excused absence, it is IT IS YOUR RESPONSIBILITY to contact me by email to arrange a way to make up the class participation points that you missed.
-Excused absences are limited to University-Sanctioned Events (which follow the Excused Absence Policy for University-Sanctioned Events as described in the West Chester University Undergraduate Catalog), and absences due to serious illness or injury, or the death of family members (each of which is to be verified in writing by a practicing, non-related physician).
+Excused absences are limited to those documented in the West Chester University Excused Absence Policy as described in the West Chester University Undergraduate Catalog.
 If you are absent from class, whether excused or unexcused, IT IS YOUR RESPONSIBILITY to get the notes you missed from a classmate-including notes on any quantitative problems worked in class-and to learn of any important announcements that were made.

-In order to earn class participation credit with your ResponseCard, YOU must be the one entering responses with it.
-I have a zero tolerance policy for ANYONE who hands their ResponseCard to a classmate and tells that classmate to use it in class for them.
-If I catch ANYONE using multiple ResponseCards during a class, this will be construed as cheating, and ALL involved parties will lose ALL class participation points for the semester.
+In order to earn class participation credit with your QT2 clicker, YOU must be the one entering responses with it.
+I have a zero tolerance policy for ANYONE who hands their QT2 device to a classmate and tells that classmate to use it in class for them.
+If I catch ANYONE using multiple QT2 devices during a class, this will be construed as cheating, and ALL involved parties will lose ALL class participation points for the semester.
 I reserve the right to introduce alternate forms of attendance taking to enforce this policy.

-As with any technology, problems with the ResponseCard system can pop up unexpectedly.
+As with any technology, problems with the Turning Technologies QT2 clicker system can pop up unexpectedly.
 Thus, in the event that unforeseen circumstances arise, I reserve the right to change details about how class participation credit is awarded on a particular day as circumstances warrant it.
 You will be notified of any such changes both in class and on D2L.
 I also reserve the right to increase the number of dropped days of class participation in the event of unforeseen circumstances.